 - He has something to do with an organization called Grail Industries, either working for them or against them.

-- He's important enough to have people like Danni working for him to recover important documents such as the map.
+- He's important enough to have people like Danni working for him to recover sensitive documents such as the map.

 - He's a sick bastard (he was at a snuff film festival, after all).

-So with all that in mind, let's delve deeper into this character who comic book readers will know is none other than Herr Starr.
+So with all that in mind, let's delve deeper into this character, whom comic book readers will be extremely familiar with.

 Who Is Herr Starr?